markh-de/KiVar/README.md

 ###### Purpose

-To follow the ["All-or-None" rule](#all-or-none), Content or Property assignments must be defined for _all_ choices involved (if at least one assignment is performed).
+To follow the ["All-or-None" rule](#all-or-none), Content or Property assignments must be defined for _all_ choices involved if at least one assignment is performed.

-As this would require each Choice Identifier to be listed along with its corresponding Content or Property assignments.
+This would require each Choice Identifier to be listed along with its corresponding Content or Property assignments.
 Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component would require the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.

 To avoid listing each possible Choice Identifier for each assignment, **Default Choices** can be used.
 The Content and Property assignments specified for a Default Choice apply as described below.